ros-industrial/industrial_ci/doc/index.rst

 * `CATKIN_CONFIG` (default: not set): `catkin config --install` is used by default and with this variable you can 1) pass additional config options, or 2) overwrite `--install` by `--no-install`.
 See more in `this section <https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#optional-customize-catkin-config>`_.
 * `CATKIN_PARALLEL_JOBS` (default: -p4): Maximum number of packages to be built in parallel that is passed to underlining build tool.
 As of Jan 2016, this is only enabled with `catkin_tools`.
 See for more detail about `number of build jobs <http://catkin-tools.readthedocs.org/en/latest/verbs/catkin_build.html#controlling-the-number-of-build-jobs>`_ and `documentation of catkin_tools <https://catkin-tools.readthedocs.org/en/latest/verbs/catkin_build.html#full-command-line-interface>`_ that this env variable is passed to internally in `catkin-tools`.
 * `CATKIN_PARALLEL_TEST_JOBS` (default: -p4): Maximum number of packages which could be examined in parallel during the test run.
 If not set it's filled by `ROS_PARALLEL_JOBS`.
-* `CCACHE_DIR` (default: unset): Enables ccache for your build.
-Please make sure to cache this directory with your CI service.
-Beware, if you use `run_ci`, the files will be owned by root!
+* `CCACHE_DIR` (default: not set): If set, `ccache <https://en.wikipedia.org/wiki/Ccache>`_ gets enabled for your build to speed up the subsequent builds in the same job if anything.
+See `detail. <https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#run-pre-install-custom-commands>`_
 * `CI_PARENT_DIR` (default: .ci_config): (NOT recommended to specify) This is the folder name that is used in downstream repositories in order to point to this repo.
 * `DOCKER_IMAGE` (default: not set): Selects a Docker images different from default one.
 Please note, this disables the handling of `ROS_REPOSITORY_PATH` and `ROS_DISTRO` as ROS needs already to be installed in the image.
 * `DOCKER_FILE` (default: not set): Instead of pulling an images from the Docker hub, build it from the given path or URL.
 Please note, this disables the handling of `ROS_REPOSITORY_PATH` and `ROS_DISTRO`, they have to be set in the build file instead.